-When you're there: It's an early rise to enter Sossusvlei at sunrise (when the gates open.
-Remember to take your breakfast packs along, a hat, sun cream and it's best to wear closed shoes.)
-You'll be climbing the dunes.
-It's time to explore some of the world's highest in the world's oldest desert.
-The view from the top is well worth it.
-Dunes for days.
-As far as the eye can see.
+When you're there: It's an early rise to enter Sossusvlei at sunrise when the gates open.
+Remember to take your breakfast packs along, a hat, sun cream and it's best to wear closed shoes.
+It's time to explore some of the world's highest dunes in the world's oldest desert.
+The view from the top is well worth the climb.
+Dunes for days, as far as the eye can see.
 Inside the park you can visit Dead Vlei, Sossusvlei, Dune 45, Elim Dune and Sesriem Canyon.
-You're guide knows the best times to be in the best spots for photos according to the light and when there are less feet.
+Your guide knows the best times to be in the best spots for photos according to the light and when there are less feet.

 Day 4 & 5: Swakopmund ( 2 nights )

 Make your way to Swakopmund, a quaint resort town on the cold Atlantic ocean.
 The glaring German heritage at odds with the bleak surrounds of sand, sand and more sand.
-From desert to coast (a coastal desert, the only one in the world), it's a change of scenery and temperature.
+From desert to coast, it's a change of scenery and temperature.
 This is the activity centre of Namibia.
 There's loads to look forward to.

-When you're there: Based in Swakopmund on the Skeleton Coast there is lots to do, either from Swakopmund or Walvis Bay, which is just 30km away.
-Take a scniec flight over the dunes where they meet the sea, shipwrecks, Langewand and old diamond mines.
+When you're there: There is lots to do either from Swakopmund or Walvis Bay 30km away.
+Take a scenic flight over the dunes where they meet the sea, spot shipwrecks and old diamond mines.
 Explore Sandwich Harbour, take a dolphin boat cruise, quad bike in the dunes or even go kayaking.
-Your guide will help to arrange any of your activities and transfer you as necessary.
+Your guide will help arrange any of your activities and transfer you as necessary.
 Delight in great foods, cakes and coffees.
-Let your guide book you restaurants with a spectacular sea view.
+Let your guide book your restaurants with a spectacular sea view.

 Swakopmund Luxury Suites